department-of-veterans-affairs/vets-design-system-documentation/src/_components/url-standards/redirects.md

 <a class="vads-c-action-link--blue" href="https://github.com/department-of-veterans-affairs/va.gov-team/issues/new/choose">Submit a Redirect or URL change issue on GitHub</a>

-<a class="vads-c-action-lik--blue" href="https://depo-platform-documentation.scrollhelp.site/developer-docs/">Learn more about implementing redirects on the VA Platform documentation site</a>
+<a class="vads-c-action-link--blue" href="https://depo-platform-documentation.scrollhelp.site/developer-docs/">Learn more about implementing redirects on the VA Platform documentation site</a>